 Loudoun Volunteer Caregivers, Inc. was formally incorporated in 1995.
 Using a grant from the National Federation of Interfaith Volunteer Caregivers, the board hired Ann Miller part time to be its first director to assist in the Robert Wood Johnson grant writing process.
 In July 1995, Robert Wood Johnson awarded a $25,000 Faith in Action grant to Caregivers to establish an IVC in Loudoun County.

 In March 2001 Caregivers, in partnership with the Area Agency on Aging, formed two support groups for family caregivers of adults with chronic illnesses.
 September 2001 saw the initial visits by our Pet Therapy Teams.
 These are teams of volunteers and their dogs who visit adults in non-traditional home environments.
 Following the events of September 11, 2001 three of our teams provided support and comfort to families of victims of the Pentagon bombing.
-In 2003, the board of directors acknowledged the need to have public recognition of our involvement with the national Faith in Action program.
-To achieve this, Caregivers officially changed their name to include Faith in Action.
-In keeping with meeting un-met needs of Loudoun’s seniors, two new programs were developed and implemented in 2005.
+In keeping with meeting unmet needs of Loudoun’s seniors, two new programs were developed and implemented in 2005.
 Caregivers began providing transportation to Loudoun residents living with HIV/AIDS to medical and support service appointments and began a personal money management program for low-income seniors who are vulnerable to financial exploitation.

-Since 1995, Loudoun Volunteer Caregivers has been meeting the un-met needs of frail elderly and disabled adults by using a coalition of volunteers to sustain quality independent living for adults in need of support.
+Since 1995, Loudoun Volunteer Caregivers has been meeting the unmet needs of frail elderly and disabled adults by using a coalition of volunteers to sustain quality independent living for adults in need of support.
+We are planning now for the next 25 years – join us in making a difference in the lives of our elderly and disabled neighbors.